Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 “Third option,” Batgirl said through clenched teeth.

-O-Ren turned to face Batgirl.
-“Clever girl,” she said.
-“Clever enough to escape before the bomb goes off?”
+Holding her fractured arm, O-Ren turned to face Batgirl.
+“Clever girl,” she said, not once wincing from the pain in her arm.
+“But are you clever enough to escape before the bomb goes off?”

 Batgirl glared at O-Ren.
 “What did you do?”